psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 I want to receive as input three fields:

-* an unix timestamp which i'll use to look around.
+* an unix timestamp used to look around.
 * the number of records i'll want to look around.
 * the field i am looking for.

-To handle cmd input, i've written the following:
+To handle user input, i've written the following:

 ```bash
 helpFunction()